aross-sermons/mavlink/README.md

 Once the simulation is started, the simulated vehicle listens at 127.0.0.1:5760.
 After port 5760 is connected to, it will listen to 5763, 5766, 5769, and so forth.
 1. Start Simulation
     `dronekit-sitl copter --model=quad --home=38.21982,-85.7047507,0,0`
+    OR
+    `sh start-sitl.sh`
     This command will start a quad copter simulation at the given coordinates, altitude, and rotation (--home argument).
 2. (Optional) Connect Missionplanner
     Open Missionplanner and in the top right corner select "tcp", "57600", and press "connect".
     For host name/ip use: 127.0.0.1
     For port use: 5760
+3. Run Mission Scripts
+    The directory dronekit_python_research has a default box_mission.py that can be used as an example.
+    Run this script or your own with `python2.7 scriptname.py` in a virtual environment.
 ### Using quad_utils in a Script
 **What is quad_utils?**
 It's a simple library of wrappers that use dronekit and pymavlink to send commands to a remote vehicle.